 That the standard of club and school cricket is not exceptional should worry us.
-According to me, it is very important that the selection process is carried out stringently and accurately for the U-14 and U-16 age group, because that's a very tough phase for youngsters.
+According to me, it is very important that the selection process is carried out stringently and accurately for the Under-14 and Under-16 age groups, because that's a very tough phase for youngsters.
 It's when they choose their career.
 If a talented kid doesn't get rewarded for good performances, he tends to leave the game and concentrate on academics and the other options available to him these days.

 But I don't think it's a problem limited to Hyderabad.
 It is a wider issue.
 There are great things being done in Indian cricket but we have to make sure that those with talent don't quit the game because of sloppy selection systems.

 Other than that, I am proud to be a Hyderabadi and welcome you to my city.
 We are known for our hospitality and respect our visitors.
 Khuda Hafiz.
 Namaskarmandi.